#and so is a lot of microsoft software

 Everyday companies include everyone from giant companies like Coca-Cola to the mom and pop shop down the street.
 Every company is a tech company now, and someone has to be in charge of securing things.
 Some businesses will have their own internal security teams that respond to incidents.
 Many companies buy tools provided by vendors like the ones above, and someone has to manage them.
 Small companies with small tech departments might dump all cybersecurity responsibilities on the IT team (or outsource things to a MSSP), or larger ones may have a dedicated security staff.

 Government cybersecurity work can involve a lot of things, from securing the local water supply to working for the big three letter agencies.
 In the U.S. at least, there are also a lot of government contractors, who are their own individual companies but the vast majority of what they do is for the government.
 MITRE is one example, and the federal research labs and some university-affiliated labs are an extension of this.
-Government work and military contractor work are where geopolitics and ethics come into play most clearly, so just
+Government work and military contractor work are where geopolitics and ethics come into play most clearly, so just… be mindful.

 What do academics in cybersecurity research?